All Recipes/ Breakfast/ Desserts/ Kids Food/ Latest Posts/ Vegetarian

 How to make gluten-free German pancakes

-• Preheat the oven to 200C/400F and prepare an oven-safe ceramic or stoneware dish that can safely contain 1 cup of batter, but not larger.
+Preheat the oven to 200°C (400°F).
+Choose an oven-safe ceramic or stoneware baking dish that comfortably holds 1 cup of batter, without being much larger.

-• Add the butter to the baking dish and preheat for about 10 minutes, or until the butter bubbles and begins to brown (the butter browning adds great flavor to this pancake).
+Add the butter to the baking dish and place it in the oven for about 10 minutes, until the butter is bubbling and just beginning to brown.
+Browning the butter adds wonderful flavor to the pancake.

-• While the baking dish is in the oven, mix all the batter ingredients in a blender so that they are combined well.
+While the baking dish is heating, add all the batter ingredients to a blender and blend until smooth and well combined.

 The batter ingredients in a blender